 The Tempe Historical Society's lunchtime lecture series is sponsored by the Tempe Historical Society and Friendship Village.
-Coffee and light refreshments provided.

 Admission is free

 “Tempe Lost and Found – a Sesquicentennial Retrospective”

 It’s been 150 years since Charles Trumbull Hayden began building a new life in a new community he helped found.
 Much has changed since then.
 Writer and historian Jay Mark looks back a century and a half at the city’s past in a special presentation.

 Jay has dug into archives at the Tempe History Museum and elsewhere to unearth scarce photos that tell Tempe’s story.
 Always a favorite, you don’t want to miss this lively and informative presentation.

 Historian Jay Mark has been actively involved in Tempe since 1973.
 He has written nearly 800 local history columns for The Arizona Republic.
 And regularly contributes to the Antiques Register and Arizona Contractor and Community.
 Jay is a popular speaker who has also presented for the Arizona Humanities Council AZ Speaks program.

 November 18, 2020

 "From Tee Pees to the House of the Future: Midcentury Architecture of Tempe and the East Valley”